Marawi: As Dansalan

-Cityhood (1940), renaming as Marawi (1956), and later developments
+Cityhood and renaming into Marawi

-Dansalan was the last to become a chartered city under the country's Commonwealth era with the approval of Commonwealth Act No. 592 on August 19, 1940, however, after the Second World War, inauguration took place on September 30, 1950.
+Dansalan was the last to become a chartered city under the country's Commonwealth era with the approval of Commonwealth Act No. 592 on August 19, 1940.
+During World War II, the Japanese invaded Dansalan and established a "comfort station" in the city, where local girls, teenagers, and young adults were kidnapped and turned into sex slaves under brutal "comfort women" system, where victims were routinely gang-raped and killed by Japanese soldiers.
+After the Second World War, inauguration took place on September 30, 1950.
 It was renamed Marawi City on June 16, 1956 through Republic Act (RA) No. 1552 which amended the charter.

 Upon division of Lanao province through RA No. 2228 in 1959, it was made capital of Lanao del Sur.

 The city, being the country's only predominantly Muslim chartered city, was declared "Islamic City of Marawi" through City Council Resolution No. 19-A on April 15, 1980.
 This was proposed by Parliamentary Bill No. 261 in the defunct Batasang Pambansa, the country's former parliament during the Marcos regime, reportedly to attract funds from the Middle East.

-Siege of Marawi (2017)
+Siege of Marawi

 On May 23, 2017, a pro–Islamic State of Iraq and the Levant group called the Maute group attacked the city.
-The battle of Marawi—also known as the Marawi siege, the Marawi clash, and the Marawi crisis—started on May 23.
+The Battle of Marawi—also known as the Marawi siege, the Marawi clash, and the Marawi crisis—started on May 23.
 CNN Philippines reported that the militants had over 500 men.
 Philippine President Rodrigo Duterte declared martial law on the island of Mindanao, where the fighting was taking place, initially until December 31, 2017, but was later extended to the end of 2018 and then again to the end of 2019.
-The city was liberated from militant control on October 17 and battle operations officially ended on October 23.
+The city was liberated from militant control on October 17, 2017 and battle operations officially ended on October 23, 2017.